d3ward/floatly/README.md

 	title="b2ntp" width="160" height="160" />
 </p>

-Floatly is an awesome floating button that brings quick actions from any website.
+Floatly is an awesome floating button that brings quick actions from any website.<br>
 Made to be mobile friendly first, but it also works on desktop.

 On mobile you can use Floatly on browsers that supports extensions like [Kiwi Browser](https://kiwibrowser.com/)